-Welcome to another year in the 21st Century!
+Welcome to the rethinking cancer newsletter #45 and another year in the 21st Century!
 We live in advanced technological times, full of amazing developments that are giving us more conveniences, more ways of connecting.
 “Advancements” in our industrial food production, however, appear to be heading in a more ominous direction:

 - Modern agricultural practices, dependent on massive use of toxic chemicals, are taking a heavy toll on soil and environmental health and dramatically altering the entire food chain.

 - Virtually all beef sold in American grocery stores comes from cattle fed corn and soy instead of grass, their natural food source, and injected with hormones and antibiotics that can adversely affect human health.

 - About half the world’s seafood now comes from fish farms.
 Wild fish eat other fish, but farmed fish can be fed a concoction of soy protein and beef or chicken byproducts, including cattle blood, bone, and chicken feathers